w3c/opentrack-cg/spec/model/overview.md

     - **Trail Races**: trail races on a variety of terrain (including dirt roads, forest paths and single track footpaths) within a natural environment in open country (such as mountains, desert, forests or plains) that is mainly off-road.
 Organisers may impose or recommend obligatory security equipment applicable.

-<mark>Should we implement a classification of all disciplines?</mark>
+<mark>Should we implement a reference classification of all disciplines?</mark>

 ### Venue Type

 <mark>Not sure about modeling the type of venue.
 Just as a first approach to check fesability:</mark>

-Competition could be held either within stadia (track and field events) or outside (cross country, mountain races, road races, and others).
+Events could be held either within stadia (track and field events) or outside (cross country, mountain races, road races, and others).

 Types of venues that can be considered: